zpz5HAU-tgc3fgw2xwr/steamgifts-bot/README.md

-# 🤖 Steamgifts Bot&#x20;
+# Steamgifts Bot 🤖

-A modern TypeScript implementation of the Steamgifts Bot, inspired by the original Python project.
+A feature-rich bot built with TypeScript to automate interactions on the Steamgifts platform.
+Designed for efficiency, modularity, and ease of use, this project brings a modern approach to managing giveaways and accounts with advanced automation capabilities.

 ## ✨ Features